adap/flower/doc/source/ssl-enabled-connections.rst

 Additional Resources
 --------------------

-These additional sources might be relevant if you would like to dive deeper into the topic of certificates.
+These additional sources might be relevant if you would like to dive deeper into the topic of certificates:

 * `Let's Encrypt <https://letsencrypt.org/docs/>_`
 * `certbot <https://certbot.eff.org/>`_